Tampa Bay Buccaneers Super Bowl Odds 2024: Latest Super Bowl 58 Odds

 Buccaneers Win Total Odds |

-Even though it was one of Brady’s worst years in his illustrious career, the Buccaneers now find themselves with a massive void to fill under center.
-That being said, Baker Mayfield has answered the call in impressive fashion, as he’s soundly above league average in many passing efficiency stats, and even in a better-than-expected conference and division, has the Bucs positioned to fight for a surprising postseason spot.
+Even though it was one of Brady’s worst years in his illustrious career, the Buccaneers found themselves with a massive void to fill under center.
+That being said, Baker Mayfield has answered the call in impressive fashion, as he’s soundly above league average in many passing efficiency stats, and even in a better-than-expected conference and division, secured a third straight division crown for Tampa Bay.

 To help cushion the loss of Brady, the Bucs signed Mayfield after an impressive short-term stint with the Rams late last season.
-In an effort to drive his own value back up after regressing the past couple of years, Mayfield now finds himself as the current starting quarterback for a Bucs team that is in the middle of a rebuild.
+In an effort to drive his own value back up after regressing the past couple of years, Mayfield now finds himself as the current starting quarterback for a Bucs team that was theoretically in the middle of a rebuild, but has done plenty of winning this season.
 The move looked great for both sides right from the beginning, as Mayfield led the Bucs to an upset win on opening day over the Minnesota Vikings, who went 13-4 last season before beating the Chicago Bears to bring the Bucs to a surprising 2-0.

 Reality set in a bit with a Monday Night Football loss to the defending NFC Champion Eagles, but the Bucs picked up a key divisional win against the Saints, showing that they might have a real chance at a postseason berth.
-The Bucs more or less completely failed a major test against the Detroit Lions, who are a serious contender, but they have surely identified plenty to work on from that game film, and it will be interesting to see how they proceed as they really dig into the NFC South slate.
+The Bucs more or less completely failed a major test against the Detroit Lions, and after avenging their initial loss to the Eagles, now they’ll get to face Detroit and try and reverse that result as well.
+However, after enjoying a raucous home crowd against Philly, the Bucs will be faced with an equally energetic environment in Detroit, but with the energy aimed against them this time out.

 Tampa Bay Buccaneers Super Bowl Odds Analysis

 Mayfield could have found himself in worse situations as the Bucs have been able to salvage their wide receiver position, giving him perhaps the best pass catcher group he’s ever worked with.
-They retain Mike Evans and Chris Godwin as one of the best duos in football, as well as fielding Russell Gage as a solid third option.
-The harsh reality is that after their starting options at wideout, the Bucs suffer from a severe drop off in production with their lack of depth.
+They retain Mike Evans and Chris Godwin as one of the best duos in football, as well as fielding guys like tight end Cade Otton, running back Rachaad White, and receivers Trey Palmer and David Moore as decent auxiliary options.
+The Bucs suffer from a solid drop off in production after their top duo given their lack of depth, but some of the guys down the depth chart have chipped in a bit more than expected.

 Speaking of depth, the Bucs are doing whatever they can to carve out any sort of production for their ground game.
-After ranking dead last in Off Rush DVOA last season, the Bucs have cut ties with Fournette and are opting into starting dual threat back Rachaad White.
-To help ease his load, the Bucs brought in Chase Edmonds with intentions of splitting carries in a dual back type of approach, although neither has been particularly effective thus far.
+After ranking dead last in Off Rush DVOA last season, the Bucs have cut ties with Fournette and are opting into starting White, a dual threat back.
+To help ease his load, the Bucs brought in Chase Edmonds with intentions of splitting carries in a dual back type of approach, although that hasn’t gone so well; Edmonds ran for just 176 yards this regular season, barely more than Mayfield, while Edmonds ran for an inefficient 990 at just 3.6 yards per carry.

-As for the offensive line, this unit was decimated by injuries last year and have serious question marks all over the line.
+As for the offensive line, this unit was decimated by injuries last year and have serious question marks all over.
 This is a vital area that needs immediate improvement as their lack of production was made apparent last season when Brady had no time in the pocket to let plays develop.
-This resulted in numerous short term drives down the field as Brady was either hurried or their run plays were stuffed at the line, although the protection for Mayfield has been pretty solid thus far.
+This resulted in numerous short term drives down the field as Brady was either hurried or their run plays were stuffed at the line, although the protection for Mayfield has been pretty solid most of the time.

 While many were fully expecting the Bucs to address their offensive line woes with their first-round pick, they went a different direction and beefed up their defensive line by selecting Pittsburgh’s Calijah Kancey.
 This was due to missing out on the first tier of offensive lineman, opting into taking the surefire number two option at DL.
-Kancey has drawn comparisons to Aaron Donald based on his build, giving the Bucs immediate starting production by wreaking havoc to opposing backfields.
+Kancey has drawn comparisons to Aaron Donald based on his build, giving the Bucs immediate starting production by wreaking havoc to opposing backfields, although fellow rookie Yaya Diaby led the team with 7.5 sacks.

 Reasons Why Buccaneers Can & Can’t Win Super Bowl 58